jelin-mi/project-backend/README.md

 - **User profile** - As a user I want to be able to see my profile and edit it.

-- **Film detail** - As a user I want to be able to see the detail of a movie and edit it.
+- **Movie detail** - As a user I want to be able to see the detail of a movie and edit it.

-- **Films** - As a user I want to be able to see all the movies of all the users.
+- **Movies** - As a user I want to be able to see all the movies of all the users.

-- **New film** - As a user I want to be able to add movies to my user profile.
+- **New movie** - As a user I want to be able to add movies to my user profile.

-- **See films** - As a user I want to be able to see the movies I added to my Watchlist.
+- **See movies** - As a user I want to be able to see the movies I added to my Watchlist.

-- **Update film** - As a user I want to be able to update the information of movies (Edit the Film detail).
+- **Update movie** - As a user I want to be able to update the information of movies (Edit the Movie detail).

-- **Delete film** - As a user I want to be able to delete movies from my profile.
+- **Delete movie** - As a user I want to be able to delete movies.

 ​
 ## Backlog